scottfr/SystemsBook/10 - Models and Truth/Models and Truth.md

 > All models are wrong, but some are useful -- George E.P.
 Box

-It discussing the relationship between models and truth it is useful to first take a step back and talk in general about the different usages and classes of models.
+In discussing the relationship between models and truth it is useful to first take a step back and talk in general about the different usages and classes of models.
 There are three main usages for models: prediction, inference and narrative.

 ![Figure 1.
 Three Usages of Models](Usages.png)